wrynearson/china-water/src/thesis/07_discussions.md

 Other sectors are also not very involved, due to poor economic policy instruments which do no properly incentivize innovative and sustainable water use. [@theworldbankWatershedNewEra2019, p.
 7] Improvements in the pricing and accountability of water usage in both abject quantities and inter-agency knowledge sharing would improve the situation from a policy perspective.

+The central government has an opportunity to increase local autonomy by playing a coordinating and supporting role.
+Beijing should continue to set standards and provide funding, but allow local administrators to adapt their implementation.
+This will have an improvement on regions with low-efficiency of water usage through cross-regional cooperation and communication. [@zhaoInterprovincialTwostageWater2017, sec.
+4] Regional governments should prioritize water protection, domestic water usage and industrial motivations, as well as coordinate to reduce discrepancies in efficiency between urban and rural areas (urban areas are usually more efficient). [@zhaoInterprovincialTwostageWater2017, sec.
+4]

+[@priscoliWhatPublicParticipation2004] examined public participation in water resources management, and identified five areas of concern.
+Additional context has been added to points of relevance by the author.

+1. Ethical dimensions of water management.

+> Access to safely managed water and sanitation services is a human right, which provides dignity. [@assembly2010resolution] This includes availability, quality, accessibility, affordability and safety. [@hellerCrisisWaterSupply2015]

+2. Water management and civic culture.

+> "Civic responsibility is enhanced when citizens meaningfully participate in making decisions that affect their lives." [@priscoliWhatPublicParticipation2004, p.
+223] When water, civic culture and governance come together, knowledge transfer and empowerment occurs.
+While this phenomenon is not new ([@priscoliWhatPublicParticipation2004] cites the fountains in the public squares of many European cities), it is being lost as technical solutions become outside of the understanding of the average resident.

+3. Tension between the technical and political.

+> As discussed previously, technical innovation is important for improving the water quality situation in China.
+However, in many societies, the technical and political realms operate separately and sometimes at odds with one another.
+It is important for policymakers to understand some of the technology they are legislating on, as well as for technical professionals to understand the policy mechanism and context.

+4. Reconciling the discontinuities between geographic and jurisdictional boundaries.

+> This ties in with knowledge transfer and local realities, as mentioned previously.
+Since participation is ultimately a locally-led phenomenon, it is important to coordinate between localities effectively.

+5. Need for better and more conflict management.

+> As water resources become more stressed under the pressure of more demanding users, having knowledgeable and skilled professionals and effective systems to mitigate conflict is vital.

+With many of these points, knowledge and education can be the facilitators of positive improvements in the causes and effects of water resources issues.

 ## Education

 In addition to policy changes, education-focused policies should be implemented to directly and indirectly improve China's water situation through knowledge and perception acquisition pathways.

+First, water and environmental education should be expanded in scope and scale in China's 9-year compulsory education.
+A study investigated the relationship between water conservation behavior and water education in Guangzhou, China though a survey ($n=237$) – they found that additional education will result in improved behavior regarding water conservation, through both awareness improvement and personal behavior change. [@xiongRelationshipWaterconservationBehavior2016] At least in Guangzhou, a first-tier city with above-average economic status, the authors found that water-conservation education was extremely rare, accounting for only 0.2–1.4% of the curriculum and included in only four compulsory courses throughout the nine-year compulsory education program.
+The study found that most students agreed with the premise that water conservation is necessary, but failed to change behavior to address the problem.
+Further, the least frequent source of water conservation knowledge sources were government activities (10%), indicating a lack of direct knowledge transfer from the current water resources management policymakers. [@xiongRelationshipWaterconservationBehavior2016, fig. 4]

+Similar conclusions could be made with regard to water quality, as it plays a role in water conservation strategies.
+While another study failed to link higher education levels with water resource efficiency, the authors noted that the lack of this correlation was due to the current weak state of water resource education in the Chinese education system, especially in early phases of education. [@songWaterResourcesUtilization2018, sec.
+5.2] This is in contrast with the authors' findings of technological innovation's effect on water resource efficiency — this effect was significant in some but not all parts of the country, further indicating that heterogeneous strategies could prove more effective than homogeneous ones.

 - Increased classroom and school-based education
     - Water quality index, components